kexiZeroing/kexiZeroing.github.io/src/blog/rendering-performance.md

 For many sites, images are the largest element in view when the page has finished loading.
 1) Compress images.
 2) Convert images into newer formats.
 3) Consider using an image CDN.

 ### Establish third-party connections early
+Every new origin we need to visit needs a connection opening, and that can be very costly: DNS resolution, TCP handshakes, and TLS negotiation all add up, and the story gets worse the higher the latency of the connection is.

 Server requests to third-party origins can also impact LCP.
 Use `rel="preconnect"` to inform the browser that your page intends to establish a connection as soon as possible.
 You can also use `dns-prefetch` to resolve DNS lookups faster.

 ```html